-New York Governor Andrew M. Cuomo established the Office for New Americans (ONA) to assist newcomers in New York State who are eager to contribute to our economy and become part of the family of New York State.
+The New York State Office for New Americans (ONA), founded in 2012, is the nation’s first statutorily created immigrant services office.
 ONA is committed to strengthening New York State’s welcoming environment for New Americans and facilitating their success.

 Through its statewide network of community-based providers, ONA assists new Americans in accessing and navigating a variety of free services and support their inclusion as an integral part of New York State’s diverse cultural fabric.